PHIL 2032 - Naturalising Morality: Evolution, Ethics & Meaning

 Tiberius, V. (2014) Moral Psychology: A Contemporary Introduction (Routledge)

 Lecture notes will be made available on MyUni each week, and the lectures will be recorded.
-To prepare for workshops, you are required to answer a set of workshop questions.
-These will be made available on MyUni in the week preceding the workshop.
+To prepare for tutorials, you are required to answer a set of tutorial questions.
+These will be made available on MyUni in the week preceding the tutorial.

 Learning & Teaching Activities

 Learning & Teaching ModesThis course will we be taught in the form of one 3 hour workshop each week.
 This workshop will combine the formats of the traditional lecture and the interactive tutorial.
 Set readings and questions to be discussed will be availabe in MyUni prior to each week's workshop.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is a guide to the average number of hours per week you should spend on this course.